WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Tiered seating rose upwards from the center of the room in concentric circles like the Roman Colosseum.
 &nbsp;

-Xin entered the court from the only door in the room.
+Xin entered the court from the only door in the chamber.

 His appearance was atypical of the orderly fastidiousness you would expect from someone about to measure out justice.